pozypakya/DevDataProducts/apps/Readme.md

-The following Safe Vaping Power Chart was designed for single coil cartomizers basically, and was only meant as a general guideline at that.
+The following Safe Vaping Power Analyzer was designed for single coil cartomizers basically, and was only meant as a general guideline at that.
 But it does help novice vapors not familiar with Ohm's Law to understand how ohms and voltage can affect one's vape experience.
+Please use it as recommended.